 Nicci Maxwell, South Sudan

-Providing paediatric and neonatal medical care to local and refugee communities, and training and supporting local paediatric teams.
+Providing paediatric and neonatal medical care to local and refugee communities, and training and supporting local paediatric teams

-Make a gift to support Nicci
+Make a gift to support our work

 Based in Juba, the capital of South Sudan, I divide my time between supporting the establishment of a neonatal service and training future paediatricians at the Al Sabah Children’s Hospital, and working in basic health care at Gorom Refugee Settlement.
 South Sudan has the highest rates of maternal and infant mortality in the world and fourth highest rates of both infant and child deaths, so good paediatric care is desperately needed.